 If an internal failure is detected, a message will be displayed.
 The relay will reset in an attempt to rectify the failure.
 This will result in de-energisation of any binary output mapped to 'protection healthy' and flashing of the protection healthy LED.
-If a successful reset is achieved by the relay the LED and output contact will revert back to normal operational mode, and the relay will restart.
+If a successful reset is achieved by the relay the LED and output contact will revert back to normal operational mode, and the relay will restart, therefore ensuring the circuit is protected for the maximum time